Ezequiel92/GalaxyInspector/docs/src/api/constants/arepo.md

 This is a list of constant and types used in GalaxyInspector, specific for the Arepo codebase.

-None of these constants and types are exported.
+None of these are exported.

 ---